PostHog/posthog.com/contents/blog/best-hipaa-compliant-ab-testing-tools.md

 #### How much does Adobe Target cost?

-Adobe doesn't publish pricing for Adobe Target, but suffice it to say it probably won't be cheap given its typical clientele are multinational corporations.
+Adobe doesn't publish pricing for Adobe Target, but suffice it to say it probably won't be cheap given its typical clients are multinational corporations.
 As noted in its T&Cs, using its "HIPAA-Ready Service" may incur an additional cost above a normal subscription plan.

 ## FAQ